Bukit Timah Hill: Altitude

 The marker at the summit of Bukit Timah, the highest natural point in Singapore.

 The hill's 164 m altitude makes it the highest natural peak in Singapore.
 The highest point in Singapore, however, is the 284 m Guoco Tower, one of scores of buildings taller than the hill.

 Location and accessibility

 The hill is located in the Nature Reserve subzone of Bukit Panjang rather than its namesake district of Bukit Timah, near the geographical centre of Singapore.
 It is accessible via Hillview MRT station on the Downtown MRT line.
 The hill is now protected as part of the Bukit Timah Nature Reserve, which has been classified as an ASEAN Heritage Park.
 The hill's paved maintenance road (leading to the hill's pair of 60 m VHF steel lattice radio masts built in the 1960s), is not open to the public.
 Public access is provided by several walking trails.
+The hill itself is quite steep, with some slopes having a 40 to 50 degree incline.